Visit the Titanic: This is how much the dive costs

-And now, there is an opportunity to see the ship up close and in person.

-That’s right – you can dive to the depths of the ocean and see for yourself the Titanic.
+That’s right — you can dive to the depths of the ocean and see the Titanic for yourself.

-OceanGate Expeditions, a company made up of undersea explorers, scientists, and filmmakers offers the once-in-a-lifetime opportunity.

-According to the company, since the discovery of the Titanic 37 years ago, fewer than 250 people have personally seen the ship that sits about 2.5 miles below the ocean’s surface.
+OceanGate Expeditions, a company made up of undersea explorers, scientists, and filmmakers, offers the once-in-a-lifetime opportunity.
+The company says fewer than 250 people have seen the ship — which sits about 2.5 miles below the ocean’s surface — since its discovery 37 years ago.

 This is a chance to join that shortlist.